psurge1/consoleATM/README.md

 - Withdrawal and Deposit

 #### To Be Implemented:
-- Accounts remaineven after restarting the program
+- Accounts remain after restarting the program